momo286/pdqwalker/README.md

 # pdqwalker

-##Multiprocesseing implementation of Meta's PDQ hasher, simplified:
+##Multiprocessing implementation of Meta's PDQ hasher, simplified:
 ##-no  image quality
 ##- no pdqdih